biocypher/biochatter-paper/manuscript.md

 The ease with which Streamlit allows the creation of interactive web apps in pure Python enables rapid iteration and agile development of new features, with the tradeoff of limited customisation and scalability.
 For an up-to-date overview and preview of current functionality of the platform, please visit the [online preview](https://chat.biocypher.org).
 ChatGSE Next (https://github.com/biocypher/chatgse-next) is a modern web app with server-client architecture, based on the open-source template of ChatGPT-Next-Web (https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web).
-It is written in TypeScript using Flask and Node.js and demonstrates the use of BioChatter in a modern web app, including full customisation and scalability.
+It is written in TypeScript using Flask (version 3.0.0) and Node.js and demonstrates the use of BioChatter in a modern web app, including full customisation and scalability and localisation in 18 languages.
 However, this comes at the cost of increased complexity and development time.
-We invite all interested researchers to select the framework that best suits their needs, or use the BioChatter library in their existing solutions.
+We invite all interested researchers to select the framework that best suits their needs, or use the BioChatter backend library in their existing solutions.

 All packages are developed openly and according to modern standards of software development [@doi:10.1038/s41597-020-0486-7]; we use the permissive MIT licence to encourage downstream use and development.
 We include a code of conduct and contributor guidelines to offer accessibility and inclusivity to all that are interested in contributing to the framework.